-Roads And Access
+Roads and Access

-- 4.15.
-Frognal Lane Properties on Frognal Lane are significantly impacted by the road design and the significantly extended journey to/from the A2. - 4.16.
+- 4.22.
+Frognal Lane Properties on Frognal Lane are significantly impacted by the road design and the significantly extended journey to/from the A2. - 4.23.
 Access road from A2 to the site The access road between Frognal Lane and the first junction on the site feels very narrow for the proposed usage.
 Prohibit parking on access roads.
 Move the foul water pumping station further away from the road.
-This will create options if the road needs to be changed at a later date. - 4.17.
-Road Junction The design of the junction at the entrance to the site, (Indicated in red) needs reviewing.
+This will create options if the road needs to be changed at a later date. - 4.24.
+Road junction The design of the junction at the entrance to the site, (Indicated in red, below) needs reviewing.
 Is a roundabout required?
 Consideration should be made for when the wider site (covered by policy MU4) is at full capacity.
 An estimated 3000+ vehicles will use the site each day.
-Which will include vehicles for dwelling, service vehicles, visitors to dwellings, traffic for the sports facilities, large vehicle traffic to/from the commercial units, and staff/customers to/from commercial units.